mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK meeting details of one specific meeting.

-<u>Validation/Authorisation</u>: An error message appears you are not logged in or if the meeting id does not exist.
+<u>Validation/Authorisation</u>: Error when no authentication bearer (JWT token) and if the meeting id does not exist.

 ![3b](docs/3b.png)